jcroc32/music-genre-classification/README.md

 (this is faster to download and linked to my gmail).
 Once downloaded, extract folder and put in music-genre-classification folder.
 Demo video: https://youtu.be/OvO67VXRK7s
+Note: system to train and test nn used 16GB of system ram and 8GB vram.
+Using a system with lesser spec may have performance drop or may not run at all.